AmanMenda/Sage/README.md

 # Sage

 A discord bot written in a highly reusable way using the <a href="https://discordpy.readthedocs.io/">discord python API</a>.
+It provides a simple however efficient level system and the ability to associate roles to levels.
+Accordingly to the command you've typed, it also generates fun embeds.
+It is a fully hosted bot that we've been using in our Game Dev Discord server <a href="https://discord.gg/RpyEAqFvQ9">Virtual Creation HUB</a>.
+Feel free to join us.

+## Stack

+- Python 3+
+- SQLite 3
+- Discord.py

-## Features
+## License

-- [x] Customizable level system and ability to associate roles to levels
-- [x] Generate fun embeds when someone level-up or get a new role
-- [ ] Hosted 24/7

-## The data we store

-Only your id, current level and experience points (xps) on the server.

-## How to use our bot

-(Not deployed yet)
+MIT License